 From there, go back out to The Kings Road, and you are in the heart of Chelsea at the iconic Sloane Square.
-There, you can see the beautiful blanket of lights covering the 7-story John Lewis department store, an icon of Chelsea, or stop in Tiffany’s, Hugo Boss, or Jo Malone, just down Sloane Street.
-It’s really lovely, and I’ve always loved the holiday season because of this.
+There, you can see the beautiful blanket of lights covering the 7-story John Lewis department store, an icon of Chelsea.
+Or stop in Tiffany’s, Hugo Boss, or Jo Malone, just down Sloane Street.
+It’s really lovely, and I’ve always loved the holiday season and window shopping because of this.
 It’s magical.

 Then walk the opposite direction from Harvey Nichols down Brompton Road.
 You can’t miss the beautifully illuminated Harrods, the icon of Knightsbridge.
 Their shop windows are sponsored by Burberry, and this is the first time they have ever collaborated with a brand for their holiday windows.
 I say ‘holiday windows,’ because there is nothing Christmas-y about these windows or Harvey Nichols’.
 If you didn’t know it was Christmas, you’d certainly not know from looking at these windows.
 It just looks like a major sponsored fashion installation, which it is.
 But, they are lovely, none the less.
 They did have something looking like Santa coming down a chimney, but he’s dressed in pink!
 Nice try.